BranflakesTortellini/FileCat-Transfer/README.md

 # File Transfer and Categorization Tool
 Overview
 --------
 This Python script is designed to transfer files from a source directory to a destination directory, categorizing them based on their file types.
 It will search every subdirectory in the source and create a SQL database entry for each file.
 It uses a SQLite database to track the progress of file transfers, ensuring resilience against interruptions such as crashes or manual stops.
+Has been tested and been proven stable on inputs up tp 250GB.

 Key Features
 ------------